jundalisay/sp/content/en/material/principles/part-2/chapter-02c.md

 The main property of the aetherspace is the space-time ratio.

-- In the lower dimension both time and space are at their minimum.
+- In the lower dimension both time and space are at their minimum -- a point-particle doesn't really care about change.
+This is opposite of the current fallacy in Physics which weirdly believes that photons experience time as if they were alive.
-- At the highest dimension, both time and space are at their maximum.
+- At the highest dimension, both time and space are at their maximum -- cognitive frequency becomes higher that it comes closer to Planck Length, negating the separation created by space and time

 In between, they are both malleable:
 - In the lower dimensions, time is rigid or limited, but space is malleable or freer